 The category you fall into is based on your credit score, which is a reflection of the information contained on your credit reports from each of the three credit bureaus: Experian, TransUnion, and Equifax.

 Your credit score is determined by your payment history, amounts owed, length of credit history, types of credit, and new credit.
-Each of the five components are weighted differently to calculate your score.
+Each of the five components is weighted differently to calculate your score.

 Bad Credit: 350-549*